 About the Marcellus Shale

-The Marcellus Shale is among the largest natural gas opportunities in the U.S. -- estimated to hold the second largest deposit of natural gas in the world.
-This tremendous domestic resource has the potential to supply the U.S. with clean-burning energy for more than 100 years.* The abundance of natural gas in North America is a viable answer to many domestic energy challenges.
-Natural gas is abundant, clean burning and capable of boosting regional economies.
+The Marcellus Shale is among the largest natural gas opportunities in the U.S. and is estimated to hold the second largest deposit of natural gas in the world.
+This tremendous domestic resource has the potential to supply the U.S. with clean-burning energy for more than 100 years.*

 Anadarko Operating Highlights

-Anadarko’s operations in North-central Pennsylvania are focused on safely producing the clean-burning natural gas found in the Marcellus Shale formation.
-The company holds more than 260,000 net acres in Centre, Clinton and Lycoming counties, with additional non-operated activity in Potter, Sullivan and Tioga counties.
-Since 2006, Anadarko and its partners have produced approximately 350 billion cubic feet (Bcf) of natural gas and have invested approximately $6 billion in Pennsylvania and Marcellus Shale activities.
+Anadarko’s operations in North-central Pennsylvania are focused on producing the clean-burning natural gas found in the Marcellus Shale formation.
+The company holds approximately 260,000 net acres in Centre, Clinton and Lycoming counties, with additional non-operated activity in Potter, Sullivan and Tioga counties.
+In the fourth quarter of 2013, Anadarko produced more than 553 million cubic feet (Bcf) of natural gas per day, enough to heat or cool more than 2.5 million average American homes.